naoshibaikyu/cyborgresistance/halloween.md

 ShadeMan: **Kyeh Heh Heh!!** My spell renders you all hopeless against me.
 And now I'm done messing with you brats. **[an eerie aura slowly forms around him]**

-WitchArrietty: Molly, do you have anything else?!
+WitchArrietty Sad: Molly, do you have anything else?!

 UlalaMolly Shocked: **[frantically going through the bag]** There gotta be another garlic, where did I put it!?

 ShadeMan Scary: Wily's wishes be damned.
 I shall end all of your mortal lives instead right now! **[his wings expands and his eyes glows red once again as the red glowy aura intensifies]**

-WitchArrietty: We have little time!
+WitchArrietty Sad: We have little time!
 Throw whatevers in your hands and hope for the best!

 UlalaMolly Happy: Aha! **[holds up a glass of Holy Water and quickly throws it at Shade Man]**